 Finally, it's worth pointing out that despite the Bosch's circa-$700 price tag, we found it selling for less than $500 from multiple retailers at the time of writing.
 So while it may not be the cheapest electric cooktop on the market, it certainly isn't going to break the bank either.
 That's why the Bosch PKE611CA1A is well worth a look if you want to buy a highly-rated electric cooktop for your kitchen.

-These are the 9 best camping stoves available right now in Australia.
+These are the 7 best gas cooktops you can get right now in Australia.